softwareconstruction240/softwareconstruction/instruction/json/json.md

 }
 ```

 Remember that you only need to use a GsonBuilder to override the default Gson serialization functionality if you want different classes to be used when you deserialize your JSON back into Java objects.
-This is usually because you are using interfaces, abstract classes, or derived classes in your serialized objects.
+This is usually because you are using interfaces, abstract classes, or derived classes in fields of your serialized object.

 ## Obtaining the Gson Dependency